vyos/vyos-documentation/docs/interfaces/addresses.rst

 SLAAC is specified in :rfc:`4862`.
-This method is supported on all physical interfaces, and those that are directly connected to a physical interface (ethernet, VLAN, bridge, bond, pseudo-ethernet, wireless).
+This method is supported on all physical interfaces, and those that are directly connected to a physical interface (Ethernet, VLAN, Bridge, Bond, Pseudo-ethernet, Wireless).

-The command is `set interfaces $type $name ipv6 address autoconf`.
+The command is ``set interfaces $type $name ipv6 address autoconf``.
 Examples:

 .. code-block:: sh